Mikejo5000/vsts-docs-pr/docs/work/work-items/view-add-work-items.md

 ms.manager: douge
 ms.author: kaelli
 ms.topic: get-started-article
-ms.date: 09/28/2017
+ms.date: 02/14/2018
 ---

 # View and add work items using the Work Items page

 **VSTS**

-From the **Work>Work Items** page you can quickly see all work items assigned to you, that you are following, in which you were mentioned, and more.
-The set of features available to you through this page and its personalized pivots and filter functions will help streamline your ability to find work items important to you defined across teams within a team project. <!---You can enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.-->
+View work items that you created or are assigned to you.
+The **Work>Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
+Use this page to quickly find work items defined across teams within a team project. <!---You can enable it from the [Preview features menu](../../collaborate/preview-features.md) that you access from your account profile.-->

 >[!NOTE]
 ><b>Feature availability: </b>The **Work Items** page is currently available from VSTS.